aquamila/Credit_Score_Analysis/README.md

 The following questions were investigated:

-- is there a connection between having kids and repaying a loan on time?
+- Is there a connection between having kids and repaying a loan on time?
-- is there a connection between marital status and repaying a loan on time?
+- Is there a connection between marital status and repaying a loan on time?
-- is there a connection between income level and repaying a loan on time?
+- Is there a connection between income level and repaying a loan on time?
-- how do different loan purposes affect on-time loan repayment?
+- How do different loan purposes affect on-time loan repayment?

 ## Technologies Used